adrian-griffin/cargoport/README.md

 ```

 #### add to $PATH (optional)
-Using whatever means you'd like, feel free to set the binary up for execution via your PATH to be called from anywhere on the machine, cargoport requires shell elevation/sudo for docker daemon and other filestorage interactions (this is planned to be rewritten)
+Using whatever means you'd like, feel free to set the binary up for execution via your PATH to be called from anywhere on the machine, cargoport requires shell elevation/sudo for docker daemon and other filestorage interactions (this is planned to be rewritten with a dedicated user)

 basic binary relocation example:
 ```shell